 - they can't ask for a deposit before they have found you anywhere.

 Once the agency has found you a property, they are entitled to ask you to pay a deposit, but they have no legal right to ask you to pay any other charges.
-They may ask you to pay fees for credit checking, administrative work or anything else, these charges are premiums and are unlawful; you should challenge letting agents if they ask you to pay any extra fees.
+They may ask you to pay fees for credit checking, references, administrative work or anything else, these charges are premiums and are unlawful; you should challenge letting agents if they ask you to pay any extra fees.

 If you've already paid a premium, you should write to the letting agency or landlord to ask for the money back.
 If they don't return the money then you can take them to the small claims court to claim the fees back.
 There may also be extra costs involved in going to court and you will have to decide if you're willing to pay these and take the risk of going to court.